|Spiral galaxy in Coma Cluster [Courtesy NASA]

 Scientific explanations of biblical miracles

-If is worth pointing out that many of the miracles recorded in the Bible may have somewhat more prosaic explanations:
+In any event, it is clear that many of the miracles recorded in the Bible and elsewhere have more prosaic explanations:

-The above examples are not presented to assert that all biblical miracles are nothing more than the conventional operation of known natural law, or that this is definitely the way they actually transpired in biblical times (which, of course, depends on how we should interpret the biblical accounts, which is not always clear).
-Instead, they are presented to emphasize that what appears to be a "miracle" at one point in time might not be as "miraculous" at a later time, as scientific knowledge advances.
+The above examples do not establish that all biblical miracles are nothing more than the conventional operation of known natural law.
+For one thing, it is not clear that all miraculous events actually transpired in biblical times exactly the way they are recorded in present-day translations of the Bible, nor is it clear that a word-for-word reading of the Bible is always the most appropriate way to approach the Bible (see Bible inerrant).
+Instead, the items above are presented to emphasize that what appears to be a "miracle" at one point in time might not be as "miraculous" at a later time, as scientific knowledge advances.

 - The crossing of the Red Sea (Exod.
 14).
 The story of the crossing of the Red Sea, as recounted in Exodus 14, has for many years been a source of historical and scientific analysis.
 For example, in a 2010 scientific study Carl Drews and Weiqing Han of the University of Colorado propose that "wind setdown," namely the drop in water level caused by wind stress acting on the surface of a body of water for an extended period of time, may have been the cause of the drying up of the sea where the ancient Hebrews crossed.
 Drews and Han argue that the most likely spot of the crossing was a small protusion of land between the Pelusiac branch of the Nile and the Lake of Tanis (near the modern Lake Manzala).
 This location would fit the description of a "Reed Sea," which is often taken to be a more accurate rendition of the biblical sources than "Red Sea."
 Assuming a sandbar existed at the time, which is a reasonable assumption, their computer simulations affirm that an easterly 100-km/hr wind for eight hours would have driven the water in the Lake of Tanis westward up the Pelusiac branch of the Nile, parting the waters around the peninsula from which Drews and Han assume the crossing may have started [McAlpine2010; Drews2010].

-Alone this line, many have questioned whether 600,000 men, plus women and children (i.e., roughly three million total persons), as claimed in Exod.
-12:37, could have joined the exodus from Egypt without leaving extensive historical and archaeological evidence along their journey.
-But there is evidence within the Bible itself that the actual number was much smaller -- see Exod.
-1:5, 1:15-17, 18:21, Num.
-3:40-43, 20:17-19 and 21:22.
-For example, Exod.
-1:15-17 says that there were just two midwives for the Israelite nation, which places an upper limit of roughly 10,000 on the total population.
+Along this line, many have questioned whether 600,000 men, plus women and children (i.e., roughly three million total persons), as claimed in Exod.
+12:37, 38:26 and Num.
+1:46, could have joined the exodus from Egypt without leaving extensive historical and archaeological evidence along their journey.
+However, there are indications from other passages within the Old Testament itself that this number was much smaller.
+For example, counting Levi's male descendants through Moses, based on Exod.
+6:16-20, gives just 21 men.
+Multiplying by 12 to estimate for the 12 sons of Jacob gives just 252 men through Moses' generation at the Exodus (even assuming they were all still alive at the Exodus).
+Also, Exod.
+1:15-17 says there were only two midwives for the Israelites; this places an upper limit of about 5,000 on the size of the Hebrew nation at the time of the birth of Moses.
+Exodus 18:21 describes the organization of the Hebrew host with rulers of thousands, hundreds, fifties and tens; there is no mention of groupings larger than thousands.
+Exodus 15:27 mentions that after crossing the Red Sea, the Israelites camped at Elim, where there were 12 wells and 70 palm trees; this is hardly sufficient to provide water and shelter for 2-3 million persons.
 Similarly, Num.
 20:17-19 describes Moses' attempt to negotiate a safe passage for the Israelites through Edom.
-He proposed to the Edomite king that they would walk strictly on the king's highway (a one-lane road by modern standards): "we will not turn to the right hand nor to the left."
-If the Hebrews numbered in the millions, this procession would have taken many months to complete, and Moses' offer would have been completely unreasonable.
+He proposed to the Edomite king that they would walk strictly on the king's highway (a narrow one-lane dirt road by today's standards) while traveling through his land: "we will not turn to the right hand nor to the left."
+If the children of Israel numbered in the millions, this procession would have taken weeks or even months to complete, and Moses' offer would have made no sense.
+In short, numerous other passages within the Old Testament itself clearly suggest much lower numbers for the Israelite host than the 2-3 million figure given in Exo.
+12:37, 38:26 and Num.
+1:46.

 - Cleansing lepers (Mark 1:40-45; Matt.
 8:1-4; Luke 5:12-16; Luke 17:11-19).
 Although leprosy was widespread in the ancient world, it was not then and is not now highly communicable.
 Workers have ministered with persons who have contracted leprosy for long periods of time without contracting it themselves.
 For these and other reasons, biblical scholars believe the term "leprosy" (or at least its Greek equivalent) was used in the Bible to cover a large array of skin afflictions, including eczema, a family of skin conditions that causes the skin to become swollen, irritated and itchy.
 In any event, both leprosy (now known as Hansen's disease) and most types of eczema are now treatable [PubMed2011a; Leprosy2016].